MilaNLProc/contextualized-topic-models/README.rst

         :alt: Documentation Status

+Contextualized Topic Models (CTM) are a family of topic models that use pre-trained representations of language (e.g., BERT) to support topic modeling.
+See the papers for details:

-Contextualized Topic Models
+* `Cross-lingual Contextualized Topic Models with Zero-shot Learning` https://arxiv.org/pdf/2004.07737v1.pdf
+* `Pre-training is a Hot Topic: Contextualized Document Embeddings Improve Topic Coherence` https://arxiv.org/pdf/2004.03974.pdf

+Software details:

 * Free software: MIT license
 * Documentation: https://contextualized-topic-models.readthedocs.io.

-Super big shout-out to `Stephen Carrow`_ for creating the awesome https://github.com/estebandito22/PyTorchAVITM package from which we constructed the foundations of this package.
+* Super big shout-out to `Stephen Carrow`_ for creating the awesome https://github.com/estebandito22/PyTorchAVITM package from which we constructed the foundations of this package.
 We are happy to redistribute again this software under the MIT License.

 Features